Water allocation and carryover

 Water allocations are critical for all river communities and industries that rely on a healthy river system.

-Water trade allows for the redistribution of water among users and is an important mechanism for managing the Murray-Darling Basin’s scarce water resources.
+Water markets and trade allows for the redistribution of water among users and is an important mechanism for managing the Murray-Darling Basin’s scarce water resources.

 For more information: